DataDog/documentation/content/en/logs/guide/azure-logging-guide.md

 To send logs from Azure to Datadog, follow this general process:

 1. Create an [Azure Event Hub][1].
-2. Set up the Datadog-Azure [function with an Event hub trigger][2] to forward logs to Datadog.
+2. Setup the Datadog-Azure [function with an Event hub trigger][2] to forward logs to Datadog.
 3. Configure your Azure services to stream logs to the Event Hub by creating a [diagnostic setting][3].

-The instructions below walk through a basic, initial setup using the Azure portal.
+The instructions below walk through a basic, initial setup using the Azure Portal.
 All of these steps can be performed with the CLI, Powershell, or resource templates by referring to the Azure documentation.

 #### Azure Event Hub